In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 The nutritional content varies depending on the product, but most provide 15–16 grams of protein and 5–8 grams of fiber for every 3.5-ounce (100-gram) portion.

 Tofu, which is manufactured from soybeans, is so flexible that it may be used as a replacement for meat or used as a basis for creamy desserts.
-In per 3.5-ounce serving, you’ll receive 8 grams of protein.
+In a 3.5-ounce serving, you’ll receive 8 grams of protein.

 It is a high-protein, prebiotic, and nutrient-dense food made from fermented soybeans.
-It’s richer in protein than tofu because it’s more compact — a three-ounce portion has 15 to 16 grams of proteins.
+It’s richer in protein than tofu because it’s more compact — a three-ounce portion has 15 to 16 grams of protein.
 Tempeh is a great addition to sandwiches and salads because of its hard but chewy texture.

 High Protein Fruits List:

 Guava is one of the most protein-dense fruits you’ll ever come across.
 Every cup contains a massive 4.2 grams of protein.
 Vitamin C and fiber are also abundant in this tropical fruit.

 This spiky fig relative has gained popularity as a vegan meat alternative. jackfruit may be roasted and seasoned like chicken or pork.

 You may use this adaptable fruit to make vegan tacos or Thai curries.
 Despite having a lower protein level than meat, jackfruit has a high protein content for a fruit.
 Per cup, there are 2.8 grams of protein.